ArtemMakovskyy/pc_analyzer/README.md

 ## Accessing the Application
 To use the application, open your browser and navigate to http://localhost:8080/

+When deploying the project to the internet, you need to change the link `localhost:8080` to the internet address in the file `src/main/resources/templates/operations.html`.

 ## Authors

 Developed by **Artem Makovskyi**.